Spacefreak18/simshmbridge/README.md

 ### Alright, then how does this tool work?

-There are two methods of acheiving this bridging.

-Method 1: Run a helper process inside the target wine/proton prefix that creates the memory mapped file before the game does, and we give it the unix space location. [poljar](https://github.com/poljar/shm-bridge) has a great explanation with a graphic of what exactly is happening.

-Method 2: If method 1 does not work, method 2 should always work, though it is slower and more cumbersome.
-It relies on the fact that child processes can [inherit handles](https://learn.microsoft.com/en-us/windows/win32/procthread/inheritance) including memory mapped files from their parent process.

-In both situations ( although not strictly necessary in method 1 especially ), I start a process on the unix side (*shm for example acshm) which creates the shared memory file first so it is controlled natively on the unix side first, and can be managed appropriately.
+First, start a process on the unix side (*shm for example acshm) which creates the shared memory file first so it is controlled natively on the unix side first, and can be managed appropriately.
 So it is necessary to start *shm before anything else.

+Run a helper process inside the target wine/proton prefix that creates the memory mapped file before the game does, and we give it the unix space location. [poljar](https://github.com/poljar/shm-bridge) has a great explanation with a graphic of what exactly is happening.

 ### Cool, how do I use this?